 Overall, orienpet lilies are stronger and sturdier than the average asiatic, this is due to their genetics which include in many cases the excellent garden traits of trumpet and/or aurelian lilies which are also not at all hardy for me in Zone 3, not even if I pamper them.
 Strange it seems that both types seperately result in failure here, and yet a cross between the two has some success.

 Now how about that statement 'This rapid growth comes in part from the Lily Tree's unique ability to offshoot new stems from a single bulb.'
-Wow, I would think any commercial grower and seller of lilies would know that ANY lily bulb big enough has the ability to offshoot more than one stem from the main bulb!
+Wow, I would think any commercial grower and seller of lilies would know that ANY lily bulb big enough has the ability to offshoot more than one stem from the main bulb, in no way is this unique to orienpet lilies!
 In time, and depending on variety, that bulb will split allowing for at least one new stem from each bulb and of course more than one from the bigger of the bulbs.
 That is one of the reasons we all love lilies isn't it, because they multiply on their own?
 I have to disagree with that statement for there is nothing unique about a 'lily tree' doing this, they all do it!!

-Ah, but you are now wondering how I can say all this and yet I grow and sell them here in my zone 3 garden.....I do indeed, but I have experienced just as many losses as successes over the 10 years of history I have with them, and I'm not labeling them as lily trees which is the heart of this article.
-I also plant strategically using nearby trees, buildings, etc. as windbreaks, snowbreaks and such for less hardy varieties.
-A rather expensive 10 years it has been in respect to evaluation, but necessary in order to give accurate and relevant advice on growing these lilies!
-Besides, I had to find a reliable way of overwintering these beauties in Zone 3 because they are indeed irresistable when you see them in bloom, and then there is the fragrance.....
+Ah, but you are now wondering how I can say all this and yet I grow and sell them here in my zone 3 garden.....I do indeed, but I have experienced just as many losses as successes over the many years of history I have with them, and I'm not labeling them as lily trees which is the heart and reason for this article.
+I also plant strategically using nearby trees, buildings, etc. as windbreaks, snow breaks and such for less hardy varieties.
+A rather expensive few years it has been in respect to evaluation, but necessary in order to give accurate and relevant advice on growing these lilies!
+Besides, I had to find a reliable way of overwintering these beauties in Zone 3 because they are indeed irresistible when you see them in bloom, and then there is the fragrance.....

-So, in closing I am officially going on record to say that Orienpet lilies are NOT lily trees, not here on the Prairies anyway.
+So, in closing I am officially going on record to say that Orienpet lilies are NOT lily trees, not here on the Prairies anyway!
 I have grown each variety but one, labeled as a lily tree in this mail order catalog in question, and not one of them has grown taller than 4 feet here.
+Ever. (they still haven't achieved any height greater than 5 feet as of 2016).
 By all means give orienpets a try if you are in Zone 3, for there really is no way to know if they will be hardy, reliable or not until you try one - but don't be disappointed when they fail to achieve tree status in your eyes, and please don't blame your gardening skills on their lack of tree growth or lack of vigour after the first year either!
 Be sure to read all 3 articles here regarding my own trials and tribulations with Orienpets over the years.